 Jump to the content of the page

-• The zero-span tensile test is generally carried out using single-purpose instruments which are correspondingly complex and expensive.
+Determining the zero-span tensile strength is generally carried out using single-purpose devices that are correspondingly complex and expensive.

 • The exact position of the two specimen grip units relative to each other must first be set (once only) with reference to angular position and horizontal position.
 A mechanical add-on kit is available for this.

-• The jaws required protrude upwards from the base of the grips, allowing a free length of around 0.1 mm.
+• The jaws required protrude upwards from the base of the grips, allowing a free length of less than 0.1 mm.
+Stepless grip-to-grip separation adjustment starting from 5 µm is possible.

 Contact us